-A pairs training exercise that allows people calm down an over-emotional customer without getting drawn in.
+An exercise in pairs to help you calm down an over-emotional customer without getting drawn in.

 We will create a typical customer conflict scenario that ends up heated, with each person trying to convince the other that his or her point of view is the right one.

-We then replay it with one person taking on the skill of being an 'objective observer' who is able to reflect back to the customer what they think is going on.
+We then replay it with one being an objective observer able to reflect back to the customer what they think is going on.

-We look at some typical scenarios that we have seen many times on our courses as well as any ‘live’ scenarios delegates may want to look at.
+We look at some scenarios you've encountered in the past as well as any live scenarios you want to look at.

-The trainers play out the scenes and use Forum Theatre to get everyone involved in identifying options, replaying the scenarios based on delegates’ suggestions.
+The trainers play out the scenes and use Forum Theatre to get everyone involved in identifying options and replaying the scenarios based on suggestions.

-This section is based on Jan Carlzoni’s technique of identifying ‘Moments of Truth’.
+This section of the customer service workshop is based on Jan Carlzon’s technique to identify moments of truth.

-He said that every organisation has moments in their interaction with customers that can make or break the customer experience.
+He said that every organisation has moments in their interactions with customers that can make or break the customer experience.

-By identifying what happens in their organisations' delegates can look at what safeguards they could put in place right away.
+By identifying what happens in your organisation, you'll be able to look at what safeguards you could put in place right away.

-Small group discussion of what it feels like to ‘delight’ a customer and how that impacts on their day, their role, etc.
+Small group discussion of what it feels like to delight a customer and how that impacts on their day and their role.

 Here we will introduce some of the phrases we have collected over the years that help defuse tricky situations.

-We will also ask delegates if they have any favourite phrases that they know work.
+We will also ask you if you have any favourite phrases that you know work.

-At the end of the training programme, we will collate these in a booklet and distribute them to everyone.
+At the end of the customer service training programme, we will collate these in a booklet and distribute them to everyone.